n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.datetime.md

     * **Second**
 * **Output Field Name**: Enter the name of the field to output the extracted date part to.

+### Extract Part of a Date options

+This operation has one option: **Include Input Fields**.
+If you'd like to include all of the input fields in the output, turn this option on.
+If turned off, only the **Output Field Name** and its contents are output.

+## Format a Date

 ### Format a Date parameters

 * **Date**: Enter the date you want to format.